Mission of the Coupeville Historic Waterfront Association (CHWA): Strengthen, Promote and Maintain our Successful Historic Downtown District.

 As a catalyst for economic growth and community pride, CHWA is comprised of local businesses, building and homeowners, organizations and community partners.

 We also rely on grants and volunteer hours.

-Find out more by emailing us today.
+Find out more by emailing us.

-• Promotion: Creating a cohesive and positive environment for business and property owners, local citizens, visitors, customers, historians, potential investors and new businesses, based on Coupeville’s unique HISTORY, location and downtown attributes.
+At CHWA we strive to create a cohesive and positive environment for business and property owners, local citizens, visitors, customers, historians, potential investors and new businesses, based on Coupeville’s unique HISTORY, location and downtown attributes.

 OUR Quarterly Meetings are Held at the Coupeville Rec Hall

 2017 Meetings – January 19, April 20, July 20, October 19 at the Coupeville Rec Hall – 901 NW Alexander St, Coupeville, WA 98239 map